AlexBeesonWarwick/OfflineRLConstrainedEnsemble/README.md

 We provide individual examples, one for each approach (TD3-BC-N and SAC-BC-N).
 To fine-tune on a different dataset, replace the dataset names under the "Load environment" section of the code.
 Remember to apply any data transformations to newly aquired interactions (e.g. state normalisation, reward scaling).

 ## Computational efficiency
-We provide examples of calculating computation time for 10,000 gradient updates for TD3-BC-N and SAC-BC-N.  Other algorithms can be tested by simply amending the import
+We provide examples of calculating computation time for 10,000 gradient updates for TD3-BC-N and SAC-BC-N.  Other algorithms can be tested by simply amending the import.

 ## Feedback
 If you experience any problems or have any queries, please raise an issue or pull request.